Ready to host or participate in a collab post with other travel bloggers? Learn what to expect, where to find them, and how to successfully run one.

 1) A major benefit for me, like I mentioned above, was that I was able to bring new travelers' perspectives to Travel is Life.
 Asking folks to write entire guest posts for your website is a big request, but a collab post allows you to create new content and bring new faces onto your website without any individual blogger carrying the burden of writing the entire post themselves.

 2) It was a great opportunity to network with other creators in my niche.
-Everyone who contributed to that particular post runs a fantastic blog and I invited them to join the Travel is Life Tribe.
+Everyone who contributed to that particular post runs a fantastic blog and I invited them to join the Travel is Life Creators community.

 3) It's new content for your website that you don't have to completely write yourself.
 However, don't think for a minute that producing new content through a collab posts makes your job any easier.
 Hosting a collab post was actually way more difficult and time consuming than simply writing an article myself.
 I'll expand on that point later.